 - Bricks-and-mortar distributor: If selling your book in stores is important to you, you can approach stores independently, or you can use a book distribution company, which will already have relationships with the major retailers in your area.

 - Marketing and PR help: The most challenging part of publishing a book often isn’t the writing or production – it’s what happens next.
 Many authors rely on their networks for marketing, but if you really want to make an impact, it could be worth getting some professional marketing and PR help.

-Depending on your skills and your requirements, you may need some or all of these suppliers.
-In my experience, the suppliers every author needs are editors, proofreaders, cover and internal layout designers and printers.
+Depending on your skills and your requirements, you may need some or all of these self-publishing services.
+In my experience, the services every author needs are editing, proofreading, cover and internal layout design and printing.

-Should you choose an end-to-end provider or freelancers?
+Should you choose an end-to-end publishing company or freelancers?

 When it comes to publishing providers, you have two options – working with an end-to-end self-publishing company, or working with freelancers.